Published by borg64 on 10th January 2012

 - The frequent firmware updates adding new functionality.

 - The online tutorials, the free updated patches… Access does it right.
-THE BAD

 - Requires a whole USB 2.0 bus to itself for optimal performance in plugin mode, and even then it occasionally feels unstable.